Medical prescription

-A prescription in the medical context, often abbreviated ℞ or Rx, is a formal communication from physicians or other registered healthcare professionals to a pharmacist, authorizing them to dispense a specific prescription drug for a specific patient.
+A prescription in the medical context, often abbreviated as ℞ or Rx in North America, is a formal communication from physicians or other registered healthcare professionals to a pharmacist, authorizing them to dispense a specific prescription drug for a specific patient.
 Historically, it was a physician's instruction to an apothecary listing the materials to be compounded into a treatment—the symbol ℞ (a capital letter R, crossed to indicate abbreviation) comes from the first word of a medieval prescription, Latin recipe, that gave the list of the materials to be compounded.
 Requirements for content, who may prescribe, and how prescriptions are transmitted vary by country; many jurisdictions use electronic prescribing systems.

 Definition and symbol

 In law, a prescription in the medical context is a written or electronic order for a medicinal product or medical device issued by a health professional—such as a physician, physician assistant, dentist, or veterinarian—who is legally entitled to prescribe within the jurisdiction where it is issued.
 In pharmacy usage, the term prescription generally refers to instructions for medicines that patients obtain from a pharmacy or doctor's office and take themselves outside the hospital.
 This contrasts with medication orders, which are recorded in hospital or institutional charts to guide nurses and other staff in administering medicines directly to inpatients.

 Prescriptions may be issued on paper, electronically, or, where it is permitted, verbally (e.g., by telephone).
 Paper prescriptions normally require the prescriber's handwritten signature and the date of issue.
 In some jurisdictions, a digital signature may be accepted, while prescriptions for controlled drugs often carry additional legal requirements, such as a handwritten signature, specified wording, or security features.
 Electronic prescriptions are accepted in many jurisdictions, and verbal prescriptions, when accepted, are subject to restrictions and read-back procedures to reduce error.
 The content of a prescription includes the name and address of the prescribing provider and any other legal requirements, such as a registration number (e.g., a DEA number in the United States).
 Unique to each prescription is the name of the patient.
 In the United Kingdom and Ireland, the patient's name and address must also be recorded.
 Each prescription is dated, and some jurisdictions may place a time limit on the prescription.
 Due to the addictive properties of certain drugs, incidents where security hackers have compromised online prescription accounts and employees have forged paper scripts to be sold on the black market have occurred.
 In the past, prescriptions contained instructions for the pharmacist to use for compounding the pharmaceutical product, but most prescriptions now specify pharmaceutical products that were manufactured and require little or no preparation by the pharmacist.
 Prescriptions also contain directions for the patient to follow when taking the drug.
 These directions are printed on the label of the pharmaceutical product.